CrossRef/event-data-user-guide/docs/sources/crossref.md

 ## What it is

-Links from Crossref DOIs to DataCite DOIs.
-These are recorded in the metadata for Crossref's Registered Content.
-The data is supplied by Crossref members who are the 'owners' of the Registered Content.
+Relationships from Crossref DOIs to DataCite DOIs.
+The data is supplied in the metadata of Crossref's Registered Content by Crossref members who are the 'owners' of the Registered Content.

 ## What it does

-The Agent monitors all relationships in Crossref metadata deposited by members.
-Where a relation is made between a Crossref DOI and a DataCite DOI, that link is sent as an Event.
+Where members include DataCite DOIs in references the Crossref Event Data agent establishes the relationship between the DataCite DOI and the Crossref DOI as an event.

 ## Where data comes from